jorge-panes/css-tricks/gradient-text/README.md

 ## Viewing the Project

 To view this project, simply clone this repository to your local machine and open the `index.html` file in your preferred web browser.
 The text gradient effect will be visible on the header text.
+Alternatively, you can visit the live version linked above.

 ## CSS for Text Gradient